Glutamate flavoring

 Glutamate flavoring is the generic name for flavor-enhancing compounds based on glutamic acid and its salts (glutamates).
-These compounds provide an umami (savory) taste to food.
+These compounds provide a savory taste to food.

 Glutamic acid and glutamates are natural constituents of many fermented or aged foods, including soy sauce, fermented bean paste, and cheese.
 They can also be found in hydrolyzed proteins such as yeast extract.
 The sodium salt of glutamic acid, monosodium glutamate (MSG), is manufactured on a large scale and widely used in the food industry.

 Glutamic acid versus glutamates

 When glutamic acid or any of its salts are dissolved in water, they form a solution of separate negative ions, called glutamates, and positive ions like H_{3}O^{+} or Na^{+}.
 The result is actually a chemical equilibrium among several ionized forms, including zwitterions, that depends on the pH (acidity) of the solution.
 Within the common pH range of foods, the prevailing ion can be described as −OOC-C(NH_{3}^{+})-(CH_{2})2-COO−, which has an electric charge of −1.

 Only the glutamate ion is responsible for the umami flavor, so the effect does not depend significantly on the starting compound.
 However, some crystalline salts such as monosodium glutamate dissolve much better and faster than crystalline glutamic acid.
 This has proven to be an important factor in the implementation of substances as flavor enhancers.